healthfusiongenai/covid-fusion/README.md

 ## References

-- I used this page to get started (Written using R): https://www.kaggle.com/code/johnjdavisiv/intro-to-the-us-counties-covid19-data/report
+- I used this page to get started (Written using R): [Intro to the US Counties COVID19 Data](https://www.kaggle.com/code/johnjdavisiv/intro-to-the-us-counties-covid19-data/report)

 ## Project Organization